hsyndeniz/rely-ethGlobal/README.md

 ## About The Project

 Rely Wallet is a mobile wallet that allows you to store, send, and receive tokens on any EVM compatible blockchain.
 Rely also supports Solana.
-You can use Rely to connect to any dApp on Ethereum or Solana.
+You can use Rely to connect to any dApp on Ethereum.

-- Send and receive tokens on any EVM compatible blockchain and Solana.
+- Send and receive tokens on any EVM compatible blockchains.
-- Connect to any dApp on Ethereum or Solana.
+- Connect to any dApp on Ethereum.
 - View your transaction history on various blockchains.
 - View and manage your NFTs on various blockchains.